3 Programming Fundamentals in R (Part I)

 ## 3 Charlie 22 75.33 Non-binary

 What we need to do is actually create a new data frame that has the same columns as our original data frame.
-This new data frame will contain the new row(s) we want to add.
+And this new data frame will contain the new row(s) we want to add.

 my_df <- rbind(my_df, new_row)